KnugiHK/SimpleHNC/README.md

 # SimpleHNC
 Simple Hash value calculater and Checksum Tool

-This is part of Power Tools.
+This program is part of Power Tools.

 # Supported Algorithm
 1. CRC32